 I hadn't slept well for a few days, so I figured this was the perfect time to test the waters, if you will.
-I grabbed my book (that I'd been trying—unsuccessfully—to read for weeks), lit a candle, and grabbed my glass of wine (naturally).
+I grabbed my book (that I'd been trying—unsuccessfully—to read for weeks), lit a candle, and poured a glass of wine (naturally).
 I poured two scoops of the white-yellow powder into my tub and immediately began sneezing aggressively.
 “Am I allergic to mustard?”
 I bemoaned.
 Probably not.
 The bath also includes a mix of essential oils—peppermint, wintergreen, and eucalyptus—which can cause a bit of sneezing when you bring them right up to your nostrils (I have learned).

 Once I plopped my body into the (very) hot water, the scent quickly dissipated to subtle wafts of minty relaxation.
-I sipped my wine and realised I might be defeating the purpose by placing toxins in my body as I was supposed to be sweating them out.
-I turned on my timer (the bath recommends you stay in the tub for 20 minutes), and here is exactly what happened:
+I sipped my wine and realized I might be defeating the purpose by placing toxins in my body as I was supposed to be sweating them out.
+I turned on my timer (the bath recommends you stay in the tub for 20 minutes), and here is exactly what happened.

 10:19 p.m.
 I wish this thing had bubbles in the mix.
 Am I a child?

 10:22 p.m.
 I am not sure if it's the heat of my water or my mind playing tricks on me, but my whole body feels tingly.

 10:24 p.m.
 Five minutes in, and I'm sweating.
 I can't remember if I always sweat in baths.
 I wonder if I'm sweating wine.

 10:27 p.m.
 Super sweating.
 Am I allergic to this?